With a history spanning back millenia, the humble mirror has a rich and versatile past - a story preserved in the antique mirrors we see today.

 And despite their transition from rare objects owned by the few to commonplace possessions, the mirror’s decorative popularity still endures to this day, especially when it comes to rare and authentic antique mirrors.

 Scientists date the earliest mirrors to Anatolia (modern-day Turkey) circa 8,000 years ago.

-Back then they were crafted from obsidian, a type of volcanic glass, which was ground and polished until it reflected images, albeit darkly and distortedly.
+At that time they were crafted from obsidian (a type of volcanic glass) which was ground and polished until it reflected images - albeit darkly and very distortedly.

 All across the world in the following millenia the mirror appeared again and again in different forms.

-They were made from polished copper in Mesopotamia and Egypt from 4,000 to 3,000 BC, in Central and South America made from polished stone from 2,000 BC onwards, and also appeared in China and India made out of bronze and copper around the same time.
+They were made from polished copper in Mesopotamia and Egypt from 4,000 to 3,000 BC, in Central and South America from polished stone from 2,000 BC onwards, and also appeared in China and India made from bronze and copper around the same time.